2024–25 Canisius Golden Griffins women's basketball team

-The 2024–25 Canisius Golden Griffins women's basketball team represents Canisius University during the 2024–25 NCAA Division I women's basketball season.
-The Golden Griffins, led by first-year head coach Tiffany Swoffard, play their home games at the Koessler Athletic Center in Buffalo, New York as members of the Metro Atlantic Athletic Conference.
+The 2024–25 Canisius Golden Griffins women's basketball team represented Canisius University during the 2024–25 NCAA Division I women's basketball season.
+The Golden Griffins, led by first-year head coach Tiffany Swoffard, played their home games at the Koessler Athletic Center in Buffalo, New York as members of the Metro Atlantic Athletic Conference (MAAC).

+The Golden Griffins finished the season 10–21, 8–11 in MAAC play, to finish in a four-way tie for sixth place.
+They lost in the first round of the MAAC tournament to Manhattan.

 Previous season

 The Golden Griffins finished the 2023–24 season 17–14, 11–9 in MAAC play, to finish in a tie for fourth place.
 They defeated Manhattan before falling to top-seeded and eventual tournament champions Fairfield in the semifinals of the MAAC tournament.

 On March 28, 2024, it was announced that head coach Sahar Nusseibeh would be leaving the school after three seasons, in order to take the head coaching position at Eastern Michigan.
 On April 17, the school announced that they would be hiring Penn State assistant coach Tiffany Swoffard as the team's new head coach.